jharrilim/jharrilim.github.io_gatsby/src/posts/2019-04-02-WhyGraphQL.md

 I have an example that you can find [here](https://github.com/jharrilim/downtime).

 I have also seen a trending repository use the exact same stack; you may find it [here](https://github.com/TrillCyborg/fullstack).

+> 2022-08-01: The above repository has been taken down.